khoffma4/omniauth-inbloom/README.md

 ## Examples

-Please see https://github.com/khoffma4/slc-example for an example of how to use quickly get up and running with the Shared Learning Collaborative API.
+(**Outdated**) Please see https://github.com/khoffma4/slc-example for an example of how to use quickly get up and running with the Shared Learning Collaborative API.

 ## Contributing